esotsm54/Dhali-website/docs/README.md

 # Introduction

-* [Dhali](https://dhali.io) is a Web 3.0 open marketplace for creators and users of AI.
-* To use Dhali, stream blockchain enabled micropayments for what you need, when you need it.
-No subscriptions are required.
-* Without worrying about security, scaling, or monetisation, creators can upload their AI to Dhali, receiving an NFT represention in return.
-When their AI is used, Dhali streams micropayments to the NFT holder.
-* Dhali currently uses the [XRP Ledger](https://xrpl.org/) testnet to manage payments.
+[Dhali](https://dhali.io) is a Web 3.0 marketplace that revolutionises the way APIs are accessed, deployed, and monetised.
+Dhali offers a seamless platform for developers to deploy their APIs, without developers having to worry about security, scaling, or monetisation.
+Meanwhile, users can connect their wallets to access these APIs.
+One of the key advantages of Dhali is its utilisation of efficient XRPL [payment channels](https://xrpl.org/use-payment-channels.html).
+These payment channels enable cost-effective off-ledger transactions, dramatically enhancing the overall efficiency of the Dhali platform to the benefit of all Dhali users.
+In addition, APIs on Dhali are tokenised using non-fungible tokens (NFTs).
+When an API is accessed and utilised, the owner of the corresponding NFT receives the earnings generated from its usage.
+By combining efficient off-ledger payment channels and NFT-based tokenisation, Dhali offers a secure, efficient, and transparent ecosystem for API deployment and monetisation.

  <p align="center" style="width:560px;">